 5. Tubing

 There’s another way to venture down the hill this winter — no skis, snowboard, or skill needed.
 Give tired legs a break and take the family on an exhilarating slide down the Snow Town Tube Park at Harper Mountain.
-Open daily starting December 17th from 10am - 4pm.
-Night tubing available on Friday and Saturday nights 5-9pm.
+Open weekends starting on January 6th, 2024 from 10 am - 4 pm or for night tubing from 5 pm – 9 pm.
+Stop by the Snow Town Tube Pak this winter for some family-friendly thrills, belly laughs, and lasting memories.

 6. Skating